• Skip to primary navigation

 For more information and a complete list of our advertising partners, please check out our full Advertising Disclosure.
 TheCollegeInvestor.com strives to keep its information accurate and up to date.
 The information in our reviews could be different from what you find when visiting a financial institution, service provider or a specific product's website.
 All products and services are presented without warranty.

 From afar, money market and savings accounts can appear to be the same type of account.
 Both yield comparable interest rates for limited access to funds.
 Both are FDIC-insured.
-But there are a few distinct differences to be aware of when choosing either one.
+But there are a few distinct differences to be aware of when choosing between a money market vs. savings account.

 In this article, you’ll learn about the differences between these two accounts, how to choose one, and how they fit into your savings plan.